Gre-mie/PersonalProject/Notes.md

 !question : suggest a question, should bring up a form for users to submit suggested questions, question should be added to the suggested questions dict
 (SCOPE CREEP: permissions for links and images to be added might need to be set)

-!commands : prints a list of commands available to users !commands --help : prints a list of commands available to users with an explanation of what each command does
+!commands : prints a list of commands available to users, or all commands if owner/admin !commands --help : prints a list of commands available to users, or all commands if owner/admin, with an explanation of what each command does

 ----------------------------------------